VikramGrover/image-repo/README.md

 ## Technologies Used
 - Ruby on Rails (Ruby version 2.6.3, Rails version 6.0.3)
 - AWS SDK (connect to s3 for uploading/retrieving of files)
-- PostgreSQL hosted on AWS RDS
+- PostgreSQL hosted on Amazon Relation Database Service (RDS)
 - Google Cloud Vision API (for image labelling and OCR)

 ## Features